6 Best Carpet Cleaners of 2026, Lab-Tested and Reviewed

 How CR Tests Carpet Cleaners

 We put each carpet cleaner through a battery of cleaning tests in our lab, extending over three days.
 Our engineers soil large swatches of off-white nylon carpet with red Georgia clay.
-We then run a cleaner over the carpet for four wet cycles and four dry cycles, simulating how you’d clean a particularly dirty spot on a well-trafficked carpet.
+We then run a cleaner over the carpet for three wet cycles and three dry cycles, simulating how you’d clean a particularly dirty spot on a well-trafficked carpet.
 Then we repeat the test on two more swatches.
 A reliable carpet cleaner will remove the embedded dirt and grime without leaving behind a trail of water and a soggy carpet.

 How to Choose a Carpet Cleaner